 The Commonwealth released fiscal plans for itself and for a number of its authorities and public corporations, and in response to notices of violation from the Oversight Board and the enactment of a significant federal disaster relief package by the U.S. Congress, Puerto Rico released one or more revised fiscal plans for the Commonwealth and a number of its authorities and public corporations.
-The most recent fiscal plans submitted by the Commonwealth for the Commonwealth, PRHTA and PREPA were released on April 5, 2018.
-The Commonwealth and the Oversight Board did not agree on final fiscal plans, and on April 18 and April 19, 2018, the Oversight Board released its own versions of fiscal plans for the Commonwealth, PRHTA and PREPA, which it certified on April 19 or 20, 2018.
-The current governor of Puerto Rico (Governor) has announced that he will refuse to implement certain aspects of the fiscal plans certified by the Oversight Board, and there has been speculation in the press that the differences between the Governor and the Oversight Board will be litigated.
+The most recent fiscal plans submitted by the Commonwealth for PRHTA and PREPA were released on April 5, 2018.
+The Commonwealth and the Oversight Board did not agree on final fiscal plans, and on April 18 and April 19, 2018, the Oversight Board released its own versions of fiscal plans for the PRHTA and PREPA, which it certified on April 19 or 20, 2018.
+The Commonwealth's most recent fiscal plan for itself was certified by the oversight Board on May 9, 2019.
+The current governor of Puerto Rico (Governor) has announced that he will refuse to implement certain aspects of the fiscal plans certified by the Oversight Board.